DjikstraCS/CTF-Write-Ups/Hack The box/Challenges/README.md

-This is there the sloved Challenges go.
+This is where the sloved Challenges go.